-Head to restaurants and you’ll be hard pressed to find one where you eat your meal with forks.
+Head to restaurants and you’ll be hard-pressed to find one where you eat your meal with forks.
 Soju is everywhere, and now there are so many different brands and flavors to choose from.
-This is wear Itaewon comes into play, it’s a completely different area here.
+This is where Itaewon comes into play, it’s a completely different area here.

-It’s a great place to go when you want to visit another country while being in Korea, kind of like visiting a Chinatown, only it’s not one country you’re visiting but many.
+It’s a great place to go when you want to visit another country while being in Korea, kind of like visiting Chinatown, only it’s not one country you’re visiting but many.
 If you’re lucky enough to live here, then you get to be in Korea while simultaneously having the world in your backyard.
 We kind of like it.
-Here’s our top reasons to come to itaewon.
+Here are our top reasons to come to Itaewon.

-One of our first reasons to come to itaewon has to do with Koreans that eat the same thing 3 meals a day.
-They don’t have a concept of “breakfast” foods being eggs, pancakes, waffles and breakfast meats, hence they’re out blogging how they had a great pasta for “brunch” that in a restaurant absent of bacon and bagels.
+One of our first reasons to come to Itaewon has to do with Koreans that eat the same thing 3 meals a day.
+They don’t have a concept of “breakfast” foods being eggs, pancakes, waffles, and breakfast meats, hence they’re out blogging how they had a great pasta for “brunch” in a restaurant absent of bacon and bagels.

 Essentially to a Korean the word “brunch” itself just sounds cooler than saying I had lunch.
-You want a real eggs benedict?
+Do you want a real eggs benedict?
 Head to Itaewon.
 The Original Pancake House will deliver, along with a dozen other great restaurants.

 Randy Chiu via Flickr